Giuseppe Pinelli: Early life

 Pinelli was born in Milan to Alfredo Pinelli and Rosa Malacarne.
 His family was working-class in one of the poorest areas of post-World War I Milan.
 Although he had to work in many low-income jobs, such as waiter and warehouseman, in order to make ends meet, he nonetheless found the time to read many books and become politically active throughout his youth.
 Among other political activities, he also worked with the anarchist group that published the weekly paper Il Libertario (The Libertarian).

 In 1944, Pinelli was a member of the Italian resistance movement within the Franco Brigade, and worked with a group of anarchist partisans that introduced him to libertarian thought.
 In 1954, he found work as a railroad fitter.
 In 1955, Pinelli married Licia Rognini, whom he had met at an evening class of Esperanto.
 During the 1960s, he continued anarchist activism.
 He organized young anarchists in the Gioventù Libertaria (Libertarian Youth) in 1962.
 In 1965, he helped found the Anarchist Association named after Sacco and Vanzetti.
 He also founded the Ponte della Ghisolfa association (named after the nearby bridge) in 1968.

 Suspicious circumstances surrounding his death

 The new memorial tag in memory of Pinelli; the old one is still there.

 On 12 December 1969, a bomb exploded at the Piazza Fontana in Milan; it killed 17 people and injured 88.
 Pinelli was picked up, along with other anarchists, for questioning regarding the attack.
 Just before midnight on 15 December 1969, Pinelli was seen to fall to his death from a fourth-floor window of the Milan police station.
 His death was widely believed to have been caused by members of the police.
+Police Commissioner Marcello Guida stated that "Pinelli made a feline leap toward the window, which had been left ajar due to the heat, and threw himself into the void" (subsequently, Brigadiers Vito Panessa and Carlo Mainardi no longer referred to a "feline leap", but only to the sudden opening of the casement and a leap into the void), Brigadier Pietro Mucilli said he did not see him as he threw himself from the window, and Vito Panessa said to even managed to grab Pinelli and a shoe was left in his hand, even though the body was wearing both shoes.
 Three police officers interrogating Pinelli, including Commissioner Luigi Calabresi, were put under investigation in 1971 for his death; legal proceedings concluded it was due to accidental causes, citing active illness.
 He was 41, and was survived by his wife and two young daughters.